caido/documentation/src/reference/features/testing/replay.md

 # Replay

-The Replay page allows you to edit and replay requests individually.
+The `Replay` tab allows you to edit and replay requests individually.
 This feature provides a flexible way to test your web applications by replaying requests with different parameters/headers.

 You can create requests from scratch, or start from any existing request inside the application.
 Once a request is created, you can edit it and replay it as many times as needed.

 <img alt="Replay" src="/_images/replay_page.png" center>

 ## Collections

----

 Requests are organized into Collections and Sessions.